rwynn/monstache-site/src/index.md

 ## Features

+- Single binary with a light footprint

 - Optionally filter the set of collections to sync

-- Support for sharded MongoDB clusters
+- Advanced support for sharded MongoDB clusters including auto-detection of new shards

 - Direct read mode to do a full sync of collections in addition to tailing the oplog